• 8-Minute Article

 Gig Economy and Working From Home Trends Could Benefit Retirees

-Due to the COVID-19 pandemic, the adoption of remote working policies driven by emerging communications technology increased.4 The pandemic showed that not only is working from home desirable for employees, but employers are becoming more comfortable with the concept.
-There are potential financial benefits for employers, which could save $11,000 per employee when employees work 2-3 days per week from home.4 Studies show that with less time spent commuting, employees tend to work more, increasing productivity.
-At the same time, employers need less office space to accommodate their workforce when employees are working virtually, and may be able to save on costs by leasing less space.4 Researchers expect that, due to the potential benefits for both employees and employers, about 30% of the post-pandemic workforce will work from home multiple days per week, compared to less than 5% who did so before the pandemic.5
+Due to the COVID-19 pandemic, the adoption of remote working policies driven by emerging communications technology increased.3 The pandemic showed that not only is working from home desirable for employees, but many employers became more comfortable with the concept.
+As of 2025, approximately 21% of the U.S. workforce – about 34.3 million Americans – work remotely at least part of the time.3 Studies show that with less time spent commuting, employees tend to work more, increasing productivity.3 At the same time, employers need less office space to accommodate their workforce when employees are working virtually, and may be able to save on costs by leasing less space.
+While some organizations have implemented return-to-office mandates, the prevalence of remote and hybrid work has stabilized and remains significantly higher than pre-pandemic levels.3

 Employees May Save Money by Working Virtually